obman/VatApiWC/README.md

 **Simplify your WooCommerce checkout with automatic location filling!**

 Save your customers time and frustration by automatically filling in their city and ZIP/postal code based on their address input.
-GeoWC uses various high-performance geocoding APIs to ensure a smooth and speedy checkout experience.
+VatApiWC uses various high-performance geocoding APIs to ensure a smooth and speedy checkout experience.

 ### Here's what GeoWC offers: